dreamhead/moco/README.md

 ```

 ### XML
-XML is popular format for Web Service.
-When request is XML, in the most case, only XML structure is important, no one really care about whilespace, tab etc. xml operation can be used for this case.
+XML is a popular format for Web Services.
+When a request is in XML, only the XML structure is important in most cases and whitespace can be ignored.
+The `xml` operation can be used for this case.

 * API

 ```java
 server.request(xml(text("<request><parameters><id>1</id></parameters></request>"))).response("foo");
 ```

 * JSON

 ```json
 {
    "request": {